S Pass Singapore (2026): Requirements, Quota & Employer Eligibility Guide

 |---|---|---|---|---|

-| - The Employment Pass is available to skilled, well-educated professionals who have been offered a job in Singapore. - Need to be paid a minimum salary. - It is valid for 2 year and can be renewed for another year; every future renewal lasts 2 years. - Business Owners and directors are allowed to hold this pass.
+| - The Employment Pass is available to skilled, well-educated professionals who have been offered a job in Singapore. - Need to be paid a minimum salary of SGD 5,600/month (general sectors) or SGD 6,200/month (financial services), rising to SGD 6,000 / SGD 6,600 from 1 January 2027. - It is valid for 2 year and can be renewed for another year; every future renewal lasts 2 years. - Business Owners and directors are allowed to hold this pass.
 See our full list of Employment Pass criteria for details. | - Not allowed to operate your own business - Must meet minimum salary requirement of S$22,500 per month.
-See our full list of PEP criteria. | - Fixed monthly salary of at least S$20,000; See the list of Tech.Pass criteria. - Allowed to work for more than one employers and can start own business. | - For medium-skilled foreign technicians in important industries such as pharmaceuticals, electronics, aerospace engineering, electronics, etc. The employer or employment agent must apply for the applicant. - Workers must have several years of experience and a either a degree, diploma, or certificate to demonstrate that they received the necessary education for their chosen field. - Workers must earn a minimum monthly salary of $2,200; those with more experience should earn more according to their experience and skill level. - The S-Pass lasts for 2 years and can be renewed up to 3 years. - The S-Pass has quota and levy requirements.
-The number of S-Pass employees can’t exceed 15% of the company’s service staff or 20% in all other sectors.
-As for the levy, employers must pay a monthly levy for each S-Pass worker to cover their healthcare costs.
+See our full list of PEP criteria. | - Refer to MOM for current eligibility criteria; See the list of Tech.Pass criteria. - Allowed to work for more than one employers and can start own business. | - For medium-skilled foreign technicians in important industries such as pharmaceuticals, electronics, aerospace engineering, electronics, etc. The employer or employment agent must apply for the applicant. - Workers must have several years of experience and a either a degree, diploma, or certificate to demonstrate that they received the necessary education for their chosen field. - Workers must earn a minimum monthly salary of $3,300 in general sectors or $3,800 in financial services, scaled progressively by age and rising to $3,600 / $4,000 respectively from 1 January 2027. - The S-Pass lasts for 2 years and can be renewed up to 3 years. - The S-Pass has quota and levy requirements.
+The number of S Pass employees cannot exceed 10% of the company's total workforce in the services sector, or 15% in construction, manufacturing, marine shipyard, and process sectors.
+As for the levy, employers must pay a flat monthly levy of SGD 650 per S-Pass worker across all sectors (since 1 September 2025) to cover their healthcare costs.
 See full list of S-Pass criteria. | - The Work Permit is for foreign semi-skilled workers from selected Asian countries who work in the construction, manufacturing, marine, or process or service sectors (as well as foreign domestic workers, nannies, and performers). - It is valid for up to 2 years and can be renewed. - Quota is required for the work permit See our full list of Work Permit Criteria. |

 S-Pass Quota